Anastrepha ludens: Interaction with humans

 According to the USDA the species is "one of the world's most destructive invasive pests".
 In 2018, the Texas citrus industry supported nearly 6,000 jobs and accounted for more than $465 million in statewide revenue.

 The USDA utilizes integrated pest management tactics to control the threat of an invasion.
 The USDA implements a quarantine zone where wild flies are captured in the United States.
 Movement of citrus fruit is restricted within the quarantined area.
 The USDA operates an extensive eradication and suppression campaign against the Mexican fruit fly (Mexfly), which includes the use of sterile insect technique.
 Sterile flies are released by the hundreds of millions to suppress the invasive population.
 Other tactics deployed by the USDA include the use of preventative pesticide application and biocontrol tactics by releasing parasitoid wasps, which are natural A. ludens predators.
 There has been at least one Mexfly quarantine in Texas on an annual basis for over 80 years.
 The Texas Department of Agracalture (TDA) advises anyone with citrus trees to pick fruits before they fall to the ground to help prevent the spread of the species.

 As of July 2021, there is an active A. ludens quarantine zones in the Texas.
+In March 2026, The California Department of Food and Agriculture (CDFA) declared a quarantine in areas of San Diego County after Mexican fruit flies were found during a routine inspection in the city of La Mesa.
+Mexican fruit fly infestations have been detected and eradicated several times before in the state of California.